 I also provide a range of what I believe to be real numbers that can be plugged into the formula.
 And then, at the end of this post, we put it together with some other data to see how close we are.

-Sessions (Range: 20 to 35 per week)
+Sessions – Range: 20 to 35 per week

-Psychotherapists in private practice derive most of our income from providing psychotherapy sessions.
+Psychotherapists in private practice derive most of their income from providing psychotherapy sessions.
 In general, the more sessions we provide, the more our income.
 And yet the size of caseloads varies quite a bit.

-As a general rule, a fulltime caseload is between 20 to 35 sessions per week.
+As a general rule, a full-time caseload is between 20 to 35 sessions per week.
 When starting, caseloads will be smaller.
 As demand increases, caseload size increases as well.
 But of course, there are other limitations to bear in mind.